 If you are looking to visit an irreverent small town in central France, Romans-sur-Isère might just fit the bill.
-Famous for its shoe museum, and with large statues of shoes displayed all over town, this is a town that doesn’t take itself too seriously.
+The city is famous for its shoe museum, and with large statues of shoes displayed all over town.
+This is definitely a town that doesn’t take itself too seriously.

 A commune in the Drôme department in southeastern France, the town is located on the banks of the Isère river.
 (This should not to be confused with the Isère department which is right next door!)